rbowsley/lamplighthelp/source/16-7-6_Troubleshooting_Custom_Tabs_and_Fields.markdown

    This could be down to a couple of things:

    - When you initially set up a new tab or field, you need to specify which type of profiles it will appear on, and for what roles.
-So in the dialogue box when you are adding a new tab or field you will see:
+In the dialogue box when you are adding a new tab or field you will see:

       ![Type of Person and Role in Custom Tabs and Fields](16.7.6a.png)